 Modeled after successful walks in 2016 with the Town of Pacolet’s Mayor, Michael Meissner, the HC50 Spartanburg team is organizing a series of quarterly walks in an additional eight communities in Spartanburg County as a way to encourage physical activity and community engagement with local elected officials.
 We held four Walk with Your Elected Official events in 2017: January 21, 2017, March 25, August 12, and October 14.

 In 2018, we expanded the model to include co-hosts at each of the four quarterly walks.
 On February 18, we held the first walk of the year, which was co-hosted by elected officials and representatives from the police departments from each municipality.
-The next walk will take place on August 18 at 10 a.m. and will be co-hosted by elected officials and doctors.
+The next walk will take place on November 10th at 10 a.m. and will be co-hosted by the Interfaith Alliance and local elected officials.

 In order to incentivize individuals to engage in more regular physical activity, as part of HC50, municipalities in Spartanburg will also have an opportunity to participate in physical activity challenges.
 Beginning in February, 2017, teams from each of the participating municipalities will compete for the most steps each month (tracked by ChallengeRunner).
 There will be three rounds, three months each (February – April, May – July, and August – October), culminating in a Finale in November, 2017.
 For each month, the team with the highest number of steps will receive a rotating award for the month.
 At the end of every three-month round, the team with the highest cumulative steps for all three months will be awarded a catered lunch.
 To participate in the November Finale, teams must have competed in two of the three rounds earlier in the year.